During the past few years, bone conduction glasses have been the spotlight everywhere.

 Vue’s bone conduction sunglasses basically has everything LET does, except that Vue Smart Glasses have the 6-axis accelerometer & gyroscope sensors, enabling more accurate activity tracking (LET probably has sensors too, otherwise they would have to track through your cell phone sensors).

 If you notice, Vue is the only bone conduction glasses that specifically calls itself “Smart” in their official title.
+(Not anymore in 2021, but still, Vue has done so much what today’s so-called smart glasses couldn’t)

 I’m not saying that it is an artificial intelligence assistant.
 But since they have so many sensors and smart features, Vue deserves this name more than other brands who, though have no feature near AI, still have the gall to name themselves AI smart glasses (As a matter of fact, Smart is Vue’s first special feature, bone conduction is the second).